finalcut/finalcut.github.io/_posts/2015-07-27-ruby-round-robin-scheduling.md

 on and off the bye week option.
 3. I'll probably convert this to a web app at some point so people can use it without having to have ruby locally.

+## Configuration
+You can modify this by changing the initial teams array to have the teams in your league.

+If you have an odd number of teams and you want double-headers instead of Bye weeks change the replaceByesWithDoubleHeader to true.
+Then run the script.
+It's that easy.

 ```ruby